Evolving as a Digital Scholar

 Miné De Klerk is project manager on Hybrid Learning at Stellenbosch University.

-Sonja Strydom is senior advisor at the Centre for Learning Technologies and research associate at the Centre for Higher and Adult Education at Stellenbosch University.
+Sonja Strydom is deputy director at the Centre for Learning Technologies and research associate at the Centre for Higher and Adult Education at Stellenbosch University.

 Wim Van Petegem is professor of learning technologies at the Faculty of Engineering Technology at KU Leuven.